Online (Non-)Convex Learning via Tempered Optimism: Introduction

 \section{Introduction}

-Online learning (OL) is a paradigm in which data is processed sequentially, either because the practitionner does not collect all data prior to analysis or because the dataset dyamically evolves through time, or simply because handling batch of data is numerically too demanding.
+Online learning (OL) is a paradigm in which data is processed sequentially, either because the practitionner does not collect all data prior to analysis or because the dataset dynamically evolves through time, or simply because handling batch of data is numerically too demanding.
 From the seminal work of \citet{zinkevich2003online}, which proposed an online version of the celebrated gradient descent algorithm, OL has been at the core of many contributions (we refer to \citealp{hazan2007logarithmic, duchi2011adaptive, rakhlin2013predict} for an overview).
 The classical performance criterion of an online learning algorithm is the \emph{static regret}.
-Given a sequence of loss functions $(\ell_t : \mathcal{K}\rightarrow \mathbb{R})_{t\geq 1}$, the static regret compares the efficiency of a sequence of predictors $\hat{\mu}=(\hat{\mu}_t)_{t\geq 1}$ to the best fixed strategy.
-Its definition is, for any horizon $T>0$

-Classical upper bounds on static regret involve a sub-linear rate.
-For instance, \citet{zinkevich2003online} proposed a $\mathcal{O}(\sqrt{T})$ bound for Online Gradient Descent (OGD) which is valid for convex losses. \citet{hazan2007logarithmic} proved a $\mathcal{O}(d\log(T))$ rate for the Online Newton Step (ONS) algorithm with exp-concave losses when $\mathcal{K}\subseteq \mathbb{R}^d$.
+For a sequence of loss functions $(\ell_t : \mathcal{K}\rightarrow \mathbb{R})_{t\geq 1}$ sequentially given by Nature ($\mathcal{K}$ is the predictor space), the static regret compares the efficiency of a predictors sequence $\hat{\xbf}=(\hat{\xbf}_t)_{t\geq 1}$ to the best fixed strategy: $\operatorname{S-Regret}_T(\hat{\xbf}) = \sum_{t=1}^T \ell_t(\hat{\xbf}_t) - \inf_{\xbf \in \mathcal{K}} \sum_{t=1}^T \ell_t(\xbf),$ $T>0.$ Classical upper bounds on static regret involve a sub-linear rate.
+For instance, \citet{zinkevich2003online} proposed a $\mathcal{O}(\sqrt{T})$ bound for Online Gradient Descent (OGD) which is valid for convex losses. \citet{hazan2007logarithmic} proved a $\mathcal{O}(d\log(T))$ rate for the Online Newton Step (ONS) algorithm with exp-concave losses.

-\textbf{Dynamic Regret.} Static regret may not be sufficient to assert the efficiency of an online algorithm as the class of static strategies is limited compared to all possible strategies.
-Hence the notion of \emph{dynamic regret} introduced by \citet{zinkevich2003online} and further developed by \citet{hall2013dynamical}.
-For any sequence $\hat{\mu}$ of predictors and any sequence $\mu$ of dynamic strategies, the dynamic regret is given by
+\textbf{Dynamic Regret.} Static regret may not be sufficient to assert the efficiency of an online algorithm when evolving in dynamic environments.
+Hence, the notion of \emph{dynamic regret} introduced by \citet{zinkevich2003online} and further developed by \citet{hall2013dynamical}, among others.
+For any sequence $\hat{\xbf}=(\hat{\xbf}_t)_{t\geq 1}$, the worst-case dynamic regret is given by

-Dynamic regret has attracteed many studies recently, especially when the comparator sequence is $\mu = \mu^*:= (\inf_{\mu \in \mathcal{K}} \ell_t(\mu))_{t\geq 1}$ (worst-case dynamic regret, as in \citealp{besbes2015non,jadbabaie2015online,yang2016tracking,zhang2017improved,zhang2018strong,zhao2021improved}) but also for any comparator sequence (universal dynamic regret, as in \citealp{zhao2020dyn}).
-Those works have established various upper bounds which depend on measures of the cumulative distance between successive optima.
-Historically, \citet{zinkevich2003online} introduced the \emph{path length} to measure this discrepancy: for all $T$, for any sequence $\mu=(\mu_t)_{t\geq 0}$,